 Cardiff castle’s history began since the Roman times then was passed on to the Normans.
 It was then passed on to various families who took over the lordship of Cardiff.

 Your visit to Cardiff cannot complete without visiting this castle.
 You can buy tickets to get into the impressive Castle Apartments, exhibits, Battlement Walk, bomb shelters used in World War II, and a Norman keep.
 For the House Tour, you may have to pay extra to access the amazing rooftop garden, along with other private rooms.
 Join this guided tour around Cardiff Castle to fully enjoy and appreciate the beauty of the castle.

 2. Enjoy various Cardiff museums

 The Welsh capital is well known for various museums.
 Apart from endless options for shopping, with lots of activities and things to do in Cardiff it also houses a range of interesting museums that will pique your interests.

 St. Fagan National Museum – It is an open-air museum, which greets the visitors across 40 different doorways.
 One of the unique tourist attractions in the UK, St. Fagan National Museum is a range of buildings (including chapel, homes, a school, and a farm) in different historical styles.
 Here, you can get through the past from one door to another and get inspirations from the traditional crafts of Wales.
 Entry is free here.

 National Museum of Cardiff – Visiting the National Museum of Cardiff is one of the best activities in Cardiff, especially when weather is not so friendly.
 Located next to Cathays Park, the National Museum exhibits a large collection of natural history, contemporary charm, and the exciting Evolution of Wales Galleries.
 Also, look for the dinosaur skeletons that once lived in Wales around 2 million years ago and the woolly mammoth.

 Techniquest – If you have a curious mind, Techniquest is the hands-on science museum for you.
 You may not see the sign like ‘Please don’t touch the exhibit’.
 Have a super exciting day out to learn things, which do not have to be boring.
-It is definitely one of the best Cardiff attractions.
+It is definitely one of the best places to see in Cardiff.

 3. Cardiff Bay